Close

 British Flowers Week exhibition at the Garden Museum

 If there’s one place that knows a thing or two about hosting floral-themed exhibitions, it’s the Garden Museum.
-Their latest show is being held in honour of British Flowers Week, in partnership with New Covent Garden Market, and has been designed to unite florists, flower growers and horticultural fans alike in a celebration of British-grown flowers.
+Their latest show is being held in honour of British Flowers Week and has been designed to unite florists, flower growers and horticultural fans alike in a celebration of British-grown flowers.

-Five of the country’s top florists – Frida Kim, Harriet Parry, Kate Wren Flowers, McQueens Flowers and Wagner Kreusch – will be creating show-stopping floral installations and sculptures to turn the museum into a five-day immersive wonderland filled with heavenly scented British blooms.
-Responding to the theme ‘The Future’, the floral creations will explore floristry’s impact on the environment and will use eco-friendly materials and methods as well as seasonal, sustainably-sourced, British-grown flowers.
+Five of the country’s top florists – Botanical Tales, Lucy Vail Floristry, Mahal Kits Flowers, Sage and Yinari – will be creating show-stopping floral installations and sculptures to turn the museum into a five-day immersive wonderland filled with heavenly scented British blooms, all arranged with environmentally friendly materials and methods.
+Responding to the theme ‘New Beginnings’, the floral creations will explore budding new growth, changing seasons and an optimistic step forward for the floral industry.

 gardenmuseum.org.uk